devadhathanc/Projekt-crdi/README.md

 A python (.py) file which has got a fully functioning code required for "Hotel Bookment Application",  fully-based on Tkinter Module.
-This might be useful for high school CS projects

 The contents of the program contain,